dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/collaborators.md

 ## Removing collaborators

-To remove a collaborator, simply click the "remove" link next to the collaborator you would like to remove.
+To remove a collaborator, simply click the "-" link next to the collaborator you would like to remove.
 Note that this link only appears when you move your mouse over the collaborator.